FOR OWNERS, BOOKKEEPERS OR TAX PREPARERS

 IRS Notice 2008-1, titled “Special Rules for Health Insurance Costs of 2-Percent Shareholder-Employees” regulates exactly how accident and health insurance premiums should be handed for flow-through tax entities.
 In summary, accident and health insurance expenses paid by an S-corporation on behalf of shareholders who hold more than 2% ownership in the entity, are subject to income tax for the owners.
-But this is actually a good thing, even though it seems like a penalty.
-Even if the corporate owner pays out of pocket, it is usually advantageous to have the company reimburse the owner and report the amounts as income on the paystub.
+Contrary to popular belief, this is actually a good thing, even though it seems like a penalty.
+Even if the corporate owner pays health insurance out of pocket, it is advantageous to have the company reimburse the owner and report the amounts as income on the paystub.

 What taxes does it affect?

 To be booked properly, health care “expenses” paid for on behalf of a business owner (or reimbursed to a business owner) are reported on the shareholder’s W2 and expensed as compensation, not health insurance on the books of the entity.

 A journal entry should be made to recognize the expense from S-corp medical, and to reconcile the book wage expense to the W3.
 I like to use an expense subledger for “officer compensation – Scorp Medical" in the interests of transparency.
-The journal entry should debit (increase) wage expense and credit (reduce) whatever account was used to pay the medical premiums for the shareholder throughout the year.
-The company should NOT double-count health insurance expense and wage expense for these premiums.
-In fact, instructions for claiming health care expenses on the company’s 1120S return specifically exclude health expenses of this type, because they are assumed to be counted in wage expense.
+The journal entry should debit (increase) officer compensation-scorp medical expense and credit (reduce) whatever account was used to pay the medical premiums for the shareholder and other employees throughout the year.
+The company may NOT double-count health insurance expense and wage expense for these same premiums.
+In fact, instructions for claiming health care expenses on the company’s 1120S return specifically exclude health expenses paid on behalf of owners, because they are assumed to already be counted in wage expense.
 Run this amount through payroll by the end of the year or in pro-rata amounts each payperiod so that it properly shows on the W2.

-In the case of the shareholder paying “out of pocket” using personal funds, the account to debit again, is officer compensation – scorp medical and the credit could be cash – as in a reimbursement check – or to reduce distributions.
+In the case if the shareholder paid “out of pocket” using personal funds, the account to debit again, is officer compensation – scorp medical and the credit could be cash – as in a reimbursement check to the shareholder – or to reduce shareholder distributions.
 Just be sure to follow the golden rule of keeping distributions balanced pro-rata for all shareholders, and run the amount through payroll.

 Special thought must be given if the shareholder chooses to have premiums, or some portion of premiums, deducted from their paycheck.
 In the certain health care plans, the owner may need to pay the same percentage of premiums that all employees pay, so be sure to check with the HR department on the suitability of the plan.
 It does not however affect the tax treatment.
-If needed, contributions to health care by the 2% shareholder must be done post-tax for the owner, even if they are done as Section 125 pre-tax deductions for employees.
+If needed, contributions to health care by the 2% shareholder must be done post-tax, even if they are done as Section 125 pre-tax deductions for other employees.